-The Court awards spousal support by one spouse to the other during the divorce process.
+The Court awards spousal support payments by one spouse to the other during the divorce process.
 This is often referred to as spousal maintenance or alimony.
 The purpose of spousal support is to maintain the standard of living both spouses became accustomed to during their marriage.
 Several factors considered by the Court include:

 - Duration of the marriage